Metal carbonyl cluster

-In chemistry, a metal carbonyl cluster is a compound that contains two or more metals linked in part by metal-metal bonds and containing carbon monoxide (CO) as the exclusive or predominant ligand.
+In chemistry, a metal carbonyl cluster is a compound that contains two or more metal atoms linked in part by metal–metal bonds and containing carbon monoxide (CO) as the exclusive or predominant ligand.
 The area is a subfield of metal carbonyl chemistry, and many metal carbonyl clusters are in fact prepared from simple metal carbonyls.
-Simple examples include Fe2(CO)9, Fe3(CO)12, Mn2(CO)10.
+Simple examples include Fe2(CO)9, Fe3(CO)12, and Mn2(CO)10.
 High nuclearity clusters include [Rh13(CO)24H3]2− and the stacked Pt3 triangules [Pt3n(CO)6n]2− (n = 2–6).

 History

 The first metal carbonyl clusters, Fe3(CO)12, Ir4(CO)12, and Rh6(CO)16, were reported starting in the 1930s, often by Walter Hieber.
-The structures were subsequently established by X-ray crystallography..
+The structures were subsequently established by X-ray crystallography.

-Paolo Chini (1928–1980) was a pioneer for the synthesis and characterization of high nuclearity metal carbonyl clusters.
+Paolo Chini (1928–1980) was a pioneer for the synthesis and characterization of high-nuclearity metal carbonyl clusters.
 His first studies started in 1958, in the attempt to repeat a patent that claimed an improved selectivity in hydroformylation.
 From a mixture of iron and cobalt carbonyls the first bimetallic carbonyl cluster HFeCo3(CO)12 was obtained.

 Classes of carbonyl clusters

 Binary metal carbonyl clusters

 Binary carbonyl clusters consist only of metal and CO.
 They are the most widely studied and used metal carbonyl clusters.
 They arise in general by the condensation of unsaturated metal carbonyls.
 Dissociation of CO from Ru(CO)5 would give Ru(CO)4, which could trimerize to Ru3(CO)12.
 The reaction mechanisms are more complicated than this simple scenario.
-Condensation of low molecular weight metal carbonyls requires decarbonylation, which can be induced thermally, photochemically, or using various reagents.
+Condensation of low-molecular-weight metal carbonyls requires decarbonylation, which can be induced thermally, photochemically, or using various reagents.
 The nuclearity (number of metal centers) of binary metal carbonyl clusters is usually no greater than six.